-We started these conversations off with a few simple questions:.
 In the weeks to come you can hear what various writers and scholars and thinkers we love had to say.
 Who chose Little Dorrit and who was reading Jill Lepore?
 Who found Daniel Defoe’s Journal of a Plague Year 2020’s hot read?
 And who confessed to staying up late binging Brideshead Revisited?

 Our questions were simple ones:

 What books are currently giving you comfort? why?

 What do you read even though it gives you neither comfort nor joy?

 What is the oldest book you are reading or plan to read?
 The funniest?
 The saddest?
 The lamest?
 What childhood books?
 Why?

 Look at your bookshelf now: what books are crying out to be read?